john-do/Flash-Sintering-File-Combination/README.md

 * _Temperature recording must be started before and ended after all other measurments to ensure complete data_

-* Current measurements and Voltage measurements files are the exported .csv files from the Agilent and  Keithly Excel plugins.
+* Current measurements and Voltage measurements files are the exported .csv or .txt files from the Agilent and  Keithly Excel plugins.
+* _Both files should be in the same .csv or .txt format_

 ## Freeze and .exe
-A .exe has been created to run on Windows 7 without the requirement of Python
+A .exe has been created using cx_Freeze to run on Windows 7 (Ok on Win10) without the requirement of Python To run freeze, run setup.py